College Safety Tips

-The Youngwood campus and all of the centers have emergency call boxes or phones for students to utilize in the event of an emergency.
+The Youngwood campus and several of the centers have emergency call boxes or phones for students to utilize in the event of an emergency.
 Know what is at your location and where the boxes and phones are located.
 Should you ever find yourself in trouble, it will be much easier if you know where you can call for help.

 6. Know your way around campus